Koha-Community/kohadocs/source/cron_jobs.rst

     **Note**
-    On newer Koha installations, this cron job has been replaced by  the :ref:'koha-indexer daemon <_koha-indexer-label>' which indexes new
+    On newer Koha installations, this cron job has been replaced by  the :ref:`koha-indexer daemon <cron-koha-indexer-label>` which indexes new
     and modified Koha data every 30 seconds.

 .. _cron-circulation-label: